Sadia-Ilyas/100-days-of-code/README.md

 Working on the responsive bootstrap template.
 DAY:18
 Today I learned about text formating classes which include text alignmwn ,text cases anchor tags also text wrap properties.
+DAY:19
+Today I learned about text size classes of bootstrap also list styling classes of bootstrap.